jerryscript-project/iotjs/docs/api/IoT.js-API-GPIO.md

 pin number of the board.
 The mapping is available in the documentation of a given board.

-On Nuttx, the pin number is defined in target board module.
+On NuttX, the pin number is defined in target board module.
 For more information, please check the following list:
 [STM32F4-discovery](../targets/nuttx/stm32f4dis/IoT.js-API-Stm32f4dis.md#gpio-pin)